 Where to store documents?

-First, you have to decide where to store them.
+First, you have to decide where to store your digital documents.
+Before being paperless, you had them all on paper format.
+Now, you will have them all in digital format.
 There are many options:

 - On your computer.
 Save the files on your computer.
 Do not forget to backup them in a secondary location.
 It is an easy option.
 However, you will not have access to your data everywhere.